Interoperable-data/ERA-Ontology-3.1.0/governance/era-principles.md

     http://data.europa.eu/949/kos/train-detection-specific-checks/125_Hz_track_circuit_and_ZP_43_E(manufactured_prior_to_2015).
 Because it has "(" and ")" as separators.
     http://data.europa.eu/949/kos/min-axle-loads-per-vehicle-category/04.0_50 because it has "." as separator.

 ## Principle 4.
-Management of changes in the vocabulary
+Management of changes in the ERA ontology

-**Vocabulary maintenance (maintenance of classes, properties and restrictions) involves identifying and managing vocabulary changes.
-These changes can go from simple bug fixes to the inclusion of additional vocabulary requirements. **
+**Ontology maintenance (maintenance of classes, properties, reference data and restrictions) involves identifying and managing ontology changes.
+These changes can be classified from simple bug fixes to the inclusion of additional ontology requirements.**Additionally, ERA is responsible for managing and governing reference data, which are standardized and reusable datasets used across systems and applications to ensure consistency, accuracy, and interoperability.
+It is critical for maintaining uniformity across datasets and ensuring seamless integration.
+ERA organises the reference data catalogue using the Simple Knowledge Organization System (SKOS) standard, a W3C recommendation designed for representation of thesauri, classification schemes, taxonomies, or any other type of structured controlled vocabulary.

-Changes in the vocabulary involve considerations on the types of changes and compatibility of versions, the deprecation of classes and properties and the corresponding changes in mappings and re-generation of KGs, changes in SPARQL queries, and changes in the applications' UI.The following are several aspects that are considered in this principle.
+Changes in the ontology involve considerations on the types of changes and compatibility of versions, the deprecation of classes, properties and SKOS concept schemes and the corresponding changes in mappings and re-generation of KGs, changes in SPARQL queries, and changes in the applications' UI.The following are several aspects that are considered in this principle.

 ### Compatibility of versions ###
 This aspect is based on the following assumptions: